saslondon/Development-Documentation/README.md

   - Commit at least once a day during the build phase
   - Commit after every fix during bug fix phase
   - Use good commit comments (needs a style guide for this!)
-- Complete weekly code review
+- Complete weekly code review with a peer

 ##Deployment